 It is recommended that applicants submit projects to the appropriate Institutional Animal Care and Use of Committee (IACUC) and human subjects Institutional Review Board (IRB) at the time of application or before.
-Copies of the approvals must be provided to the American Lung Association prior to the start of an award; otherwise the award may be administratively withdrawn.
-Award payments will not be issued until these approvals are forwarded to the Lung Association.
+Copies of the approvals must be provided to the American Lung Association prior to the start of an award.

 When applicable, researchers are encouraged to investigate hypothesis-driven research about health disparities including those that will inform evidence-based clinical practice or policy in historically underrepresented and underserved populations especially those in communities that have limited health care access.
 This research might improve health in diverse communities, including those with disproportionately impacted populations to reduce health inequity in healthcare.
-Proposals can include examining the cause and prevention of lung diseases like tuberculosis, asthma, COPD, and lung cancer, as well as management of lung disease.
 Populations with health disparities may include the following Black Americans, Hispanics/Latinos, Asian Americans, American Natives, Native Hawaiians/Other Pacific Islanders, socioeconomically disadvantaged populations, underserved populations, underserved rural populations, sexual and gender underrepresented populations, those with lack of access of health care and the uninsured/underinsured.